 Viviendas Initiative (Island-wide)

-Hispanic Federation has committed 3 million USD to a comprehensive housing rehabilitation initiative that will focus on three key areas: physical repairs to homes, civil and legal services, and advocacy focused on access to federal resources and public participation in community development.
+HF has committed $3 million to a comprehensive housing and community development initiative that will focus on three key areas: physical repairs to homes, civil legal services, and advocacy to ensure access to federal resources and public participation in community development.
 The initiative will fund over 20 organizations to collaborate on the repair of more than 150 homes; community lawyering; and building long-term power to address systemic issues through a multi-sector coalition for housing and community development.
 Initial partners include Ayuda Legal Puerto Rico and Fundación Fondo de Acceso a la Justica.

 Water Alliance (Island-wide)